pclubiitk/pclub-website/_pages/about.md

 </p>

 Programming Club (or PClub) is a community of students highly enthusiastic about coding, ethical hacking, Web Designing and all other aspects of programming.
-We are a team currently of 4 coordinators (pre-final year) and 24 secretaries (sophomores).
+We are a team currently of 4 coordinators (pre-final year), 4 Legendary Senior Technical Members (pre-final year) and 25 secretaries (sophomores).

-Our Instagram [page](https://www.instagram.com/pclubiitk/) boasts around 1.7K followers and is a hub for programming-related posts and information.
+Our Instagram [page](https://www.instagram.com/pclubiitk/) boasts around 3.4K followers and is a hub for programming-related posts and information.
 We use it to share exciting updates, promote events, engage with our community, and put out informative posts that keep our followers up-to-date on the latest in the programming world.

 We organize activities related to Development (Web Development, Open Source, Game/App Development), programming contests, hackathons, Capture The Flag contests, et all.
 Lecture series are regularly taken on algorithms, web hijacking, development, among other things.